Health Services – Kids Safety Seats

 The K.I.S.S.
 Car Seat Program provides information, equipment, and resources for parents and families on car seats and child passenger safety.

-Car Seats to Borrow or Buy
+Car Seats to Loan or Buy

 Some people are eligible for a low-cost loaner car seat.
+Reduced priced car seats are also available for purchase.

 Who can get services?